III. B North - East Region

 Next several photos are taken along the road just east above Provadia toward Dobrina, Manastir and Varna.

-Between Devnya and Varna just next to the road is placed an interesting place, so called "Stone forest".
-It really is an impressive spot which is worth to be visited: http://varna-bg.com/museums/pobitikamani/st_f_uk.html
+Between Devnya and Varna just next to the road is an interesting place, called "Stone forest".
+It really is an impressive spot which is worth visiting: http://varna-bg.com/museums/pobitikamani/st_f_uk.html

 https://en.wikipedia.org/wiki/Varna